Knut Ljøgodt

+Education

 Ljøgodt holds a cand.philol. degree from University of Oslo and a Dr. Philos. from University of Tromsø.
 He also studied at Courtauld Institute of Art in London and the University of Oslo's Norwegian Institute in Rome.

+Research and exhibitions

 Amongst Ljøgodt's speciality fields are Scandinavian and European art from the 1800s, as well as modern Norwegian art.
 He has written several publications within these fields and been responsible for exhibitions such as Black Romance – Gothic Horror and Decadence (2009), A. K. Dolven – Ahead (2009), History Depicted (2011/2012), Knud Baade – Moonlight Romantic (2012), David Hockney – The Northern Landscapes (2012), Olav Christopher Jenssen – The Donation (2014) and Peder Balke – Vision and Revolution (2014), in collaboration with The National Gallery of London.
 In 2019 he co-curated the exhibition Edward Burne-Jones: The Pre-Raphalites and the North, which was first shown at Prins Eugens Waldemarsudde in Stockholm and then in 2020 at KODE – Art Museums and Composer Homes, Bergen.
 Ljøgodt has also initiated or curated several major exhibitions on Sámi historic and contemporary art, such as Sámi Stories: Art and Identity of an Arctic People (2014, Nordnorsk kunstmuseum, Tromsø; 2014, Scandinavia House, New York; 2014 Anchorage Museum) and Histories: Three generations of Sámi Artists, (2019, Queen Sonja Art Stables, The Royal Palace, Oslo).